-- Why is the U.S. government giving China unlimited access to the U.S. natural gas market, a market that is struggling to provide sufficient supply at reasonable prices to domestic consumers?
-The Energy Information Administration (EIA) reports that the U.S. was short 14.9 Bcf/day of natural gas last winter, which substantially increased prices of natural gas and electricity9 (see figure 3).
-Even now, U.S. inventories are below last year and the fiveyear average and lower than Europe's. - 2.
-What are the risks to the U.S. economy and prolonged systemic energy price inflation, when we are guaranteeing a substantial supply of LNG to China and other countries for periods of 20 years?
+- 2. What are the risks to the U.S. economy, national security and prolonged systemic energy price inflation, when we are guaranteeing a substantial supply of LNG to China and other countries for periods of 20 years?
 The U.S. DOE has approved LNG export volumes equal to 40.56 Bcf/d or 39 percent of 2021 net supply, plus additional approved volume via pipeline to Mexico LNG export facilities.
-This means that much more volume is available for China to contract via Mexico LNG facilities.
-The Natural Gas Act requires that shipments to non-free trade agreement countries must not be inconsistent with the public interest.
-No applications to export have ever been denied. - 3.
+This means that much more volume is available for China to contract via Mexico LNG facilities. - 3.
 What are the risks to our allies and geopolitics of China's amassing significant LNG volumes globally?
 Who controls the molecules in periods of global scarcity matters. - 4.
 In 2020, the DOE initiated a policy to extend LNG exports approvals for periods to 2050, which transfers supply and price risks from the exporter and their customers such as China, to domestic consumers and specifically to price sensitive manufacturing.
 This guarantees China's access to our natural gas market, while U.S. consumers have no alternative.
+Recently, natural gas Henry Hub prices increased about 300 percent from the 2021 average and wholesale electricity increased 200-300 percent regionally.
 Why has the DOE continued this destructive anti-America policy?
-This is a policy that lacks balance and is tilted in favor of LNG exports and is an anti-consumer and anti-energy independence policy. - 5.
+This is a policy that lacks balance and is tilted in favor of LNG exports and is an anti-energy independence policy. - 5.
 When LNG cargos leave a U.S. export terminal, the DOE has no control as to which country it goes.
 We believe that U.S. LNG is being traded for Russian LNG on the open seas.
 What are the implications? - 6.
-Why has the DOE approved LNG export volumes that are substantially larger than what the EU consumes?
+Why has the DOE approved LNG export volumes that are nearly three times larger than what NATO consumes?

-From a manufacturing perspective, below are the policy actions that are needed:
+From a manufacturing perspective, below are the policies that are needed: